 -

+Buyers also need inventory planning software that handles lead times and safety stock.
+Tools like Cin7 and TradeGecko support forecasting, purchasing, and channel sync in one place.
+That means fewer manual updates and fewer count errors.
 To see how these tools coordinate stock, orders, and listings across marketplaces, read our practical guide to multi channel inventory management.

 Software for Stock Management in E-commerce